There are 2 main reasons why you should use a tripod for vlogging:

 1. Stability: Holding your camera on a tripod will make the camera move less when walking.
 The combination of a tripod (or even better, a gimbal) and a camera with image stabilization is what makes video smooth.

-2. It will make your face look more beautiful (no, really): Holding your camera on a stick while you record yourself will help you get the camera away from your face.
-This allows you to capture more space around you and helps you get rid of perspective distortion.
+2. It will make your face look more beautiful (no, really): This is something I struggled to understand when I was thinking about getting my first phone holder.
+Holding your camera away from your face allows you to capture more space around you and helps you get rid of perspective distortion.

-You might not have thought about this, but using a wide-angle lens—which is a requirement if you want to record in selfie mode—will make things look a lot less natural.
+You might not have thought about this, but using a wide-angle lens will make things look a lot less natural.
+Your face will look much thinner than it actually is.
+This is why you will look like an alien if you put your face right onto the lens.
 The only way to get rid of this unnatural look is by putting your camera further away from your face.

 Our Top 3 Picks